wlgys8/ULocalization/README.md

 # ULocalization
 Unity Plugin designed for text localization

-* use json to config the localization strings.
+* use json/csv to config the localization strings.
+* support custom extension for config files(like xml)
 * support fallback
 * support custom loader
 * support powerful editor operation
-*
+* support multi-module

 # Setup

 1. Copy all files to your Unity Project